Moments in Disability History 10

 The influence of Dr. Boggs, a parent, nuclear physicist, President of the then NARC, and member of President John F. Kennedy's President's Panel, is described by Allan Bergman, a nationally recognized leader in influencing the development of federal and state policy relating to best practice services and supports for persons with disabilities.

-In 1973, Senator Jabob Javits, serving as Senator Pro Tempore of the Committee on Labor and Public Welfare, Subcommittee on the Handicapped, held a hearing regarding an extension of the DD Act to establish, among other things, standards to protect individuals with developmental disabilities living in residential facilities.
+In 1973, Senator Jacob Javits, serving as Senator Pro Tempore of the Committee on Labor and Public Welfare, Subcommittee on the Handicapped, held a hearing regarding an extension of the DD Act to establish, among other things, standards to protect individuals

 Cliff Poetz, self advocate, Donald Bartlette, director of Outreach Community Center, and Dennis Haggerty, member of the National Advisory Council on Developmental Disabilities testified in support of this legislation.
 Here are highlights of their testimony.